-The Business Owner Policy (also called BOP), was first developed in the 1970′s.
-A BOP has been likened to a homeowner’s policy for small to medium sized businesses.
+Arizona Business Insurance / Business Owner Policy (also called BOP), was first developed in the 1970’s.
+Arizona Business insurance, or a BOP, has been likened to a homeowner’s policy for small to medium sized businesses.
 The BOP basically consists of property coverage for the business, liability coverage (in case you are sued), and some additional types of coverage that a business may require.

 Property coverage – includes covering a building, equipment and inventory.